On Extended Thermodynamics: From Classical to the Relativistic Regime: Extended Irreversible Thermodynamics

-In order to get a better feeling of the nature of these equations, we neglect quadratic terms in the fluxes and products of fluxes as well as time gradients of the ÒlocalÓ variables $e$ and $u$.
-At this level the set of equations in (\ref{SECL}) take the simpler form
+To get insights into these relations, one neglects in (\ref{SECL}) quadratic terms in the fluxes and products of fluxes as well as time gradients of $e$ and $u$.
+Under these simplifications, (\ref{SECL}) combined with (\ref{Y_{1}}-\ref{X_{2}^{ij}}) yields: